georgia-tech-db/evadb/apps/multi_youtube_video_qa/README.md

-# YouTube Question Answering
+# YouTube Channel Question Answering

 ## Overview
-This app lets you ask questions across any number of YouTube videos.
-You will only need to supply the YouTube Video IDs (in 'yt_video_ids' file) and an OpenAI API key.

-The questions to ask can be specified in the 'questions' file.
+This app enables you to ask questions about any number of YouTube videos effortlessly.
+Whether you want to inquire about a specific YouTube channel or manually select video IDs, this app has got you covered.
+It utilizes the power of OpenAI's Language Model to provide insightful responses.

+## Setting up the necessary files

+yt_video_ids: In case you dont want to ask questions on a particular YouTube Channel, manually list the Video IDs of the YouTube videos you want to ask questions about in this file.

+questions: Specify the questions you want to ask.
+If this file is empty or doesn't exist, the app enters a Question-Answer (QA) loop where you can manually input your questions.

-The default video ids correspond to a random selection of videos from he HowTo100M dataset which contains instructional videos spanning a wide range of categories including motorcycles, fashion, gardening, cooking, arts, fitness, etc. The questions specified in the file pertain to these videos.
+The default video ids correspond to a random selection of videos from the HowTo100M dataset which contains instructional videos spanning a wide range of categories including motorcycles, fashion, gardening, cooking, arts, fitness, etc. The questions specified in the file pertain to these videos.

+The default YouTube Channel that the app downloads from is LinusTechTips.
+This can be altered by changing the 'DEFAULT_CHANNEL_NAME' variable.

+## Dependencies

 This app is powered by EvaDB's Python API and ChatGPT UDF.